-Chelan, Douglas, and Grant counties have active working groups comprised of stakeholders across the behavioral health, criminal justice, and social services fields.
+Chelan, Douglas, Grant, and Okanogan counties have active work groups comprised of stakeholders across the behavioral health, criminal justice, and social services fields.
 Click here to see collaborative materials.

-Protocall operates the 24/7/365 regional crisis line for Chelan, Douglas, Grant and Okanogan Counties.
-For all callers, the crisis hotline will triage, screen, and conduct an assessment of needs and intervention preferences; and as indicated, will offer resolution-focused telephonic crisis support, support caller use of his/her crisis plan, coordinate with caller’s lead local treatment providers, and facilitate linkage to timely and appropriate interventions and resources such as the youth and adult mobile crisis interventions and the designated crisis responders as described below).
-Any individual in Chelan, Douglas, Grant and Okanogan Counties may use the regional crisis line (800-852-2923) for a behavioral health crisis.
+Crisis Connections operates the 24/7/365 regional crisis line for Chelan, Douglas, Grant, and Okanogan Counties.
+For all callers, the crisis hotline will triage, screen, and conduct an assessment of needs and intervention preferences; and as indicated, will offer resolution-focused telephonic crisis support, support caller use of their crisis plan, coordinate with caller’s lead local treatment providers, and facilitate linkage to timely and appropriate interventions and resources such as Designated Crisis Responders (as described below).
+Any individual in Chelan, Douglas, Grant, and Okanogan Counties may use the North Central Washington Crisis Line (800-852-2923) for a behavioral health crisis.
 Click here for information for Individuals and Families.

 Chelan and Douglas Counties